-He waved toward his chamber door.
+He waved toward his chambers door.
 “I know you are going to Hogarth today and you will need coin.
 I think.”
 He barked a bitter laugh.
 “Who knows how much merchant credit we have there, too.”

-With a lump in her throat, Brìghde tiptoed toward his chamber, opened it slowly, entered, and reached under the bed for the chest.
+With a lump in her throat, Brìghde tiptoed toward his chambers, opened it slowly, entered, and reached under the bed for the chest.
 It was massive and she struggled with it for some time whilst it scraped against the stone, unforgiving of its purchase.
 It was locked.
 She fetched the keys and after many tries, found the correct one.

 There was more coin in that chest than she had ever seen in her life, and this was the daily chest.

-“Where is my lord this morn, Captain?”
+“Where is my lord this morn, Sir Drew?”